ms-ishiyam/AzureFirewall-Tools/README.md

 `Check-AzureFirewall-Rules-FWPolicy.ps1` is for Azure Firewall Policy.

-`Firewall Policy / Firewall ARM Template` You can get it from Azure portal or Export-AzResourceGroup with "-IncludeParameterDefaultValue" option.
+`Firewall Policy / Firewall Classic ARM Template` You can get it from Azure portal or Export-AzResourceGroup with "-IncludeParameterDefaultValue" option.

 `IPGroup ARM Template` You can get it from Azure portal or Export-AzResourceGroup with "-IncludeParameterDefaultValue" option.